Astiaz/NFT-Preview-Card-Challenge/README.md

 ### What I learned

-I think my major learning of this project was without a doubt how to overlay the icon, it took me a few more hours than I thought it would, triying on my own before I searched a similar solution on the web.
+I think my major learning of this project was without a doubt how to overlay the icon, it took me a few more hours than I thought it would, triying on my own before I searched a similar solution on the web

 ```html
 <figure class="card__figure">